weican/open-movies-information-backend/README.md

 # Summary
 The Project Open Movies Information is a self-motivated project as a demonstration of my back-end skills.
-This A-to-Z project is developed independently from scratch (very limited with the use of libraries) as well as it will be cpntantlly improving.
+This A-to-Z project is developed independently from scratch as well as it will be constantly improving.
 The website is temporarily deployed on Heroku.

 # Requirements